uipps/generate-models-4-packagist/README.md

-# auto generate models base on laravel
+# auto generate models and controllers base on laravel
-  auto generate models for each table base on laravel function.
+  auto generate models and controllers for each table base on laravel function.

 ## How does it work?